The Great Beauty: Plot

 One morning, he meets the husband of Elisa, a woman who has been Jep's first and probably only love: the man announces that Elisa has died, leaving behind only a diary in which the woman tells of her love for Jep; thus, her husband discovered that he had been a mere surrogate for 35 years, nothing more than "a good companion".
 Elisa's husband, now afflicted and grieved, will soon find consolation in the affectionate welcome of his foreign maid.
 After this episode, Jep begins a profound and melancholic reinterpretation of his life and a long meditation on himself and on the world around him.
 And, above all, he thinks about starting to write again.

-During the following days, Jep meets Ramona, a stripper with painful secrets, and Cardinal Bellucci, in whom the passion for cooking is more alive than his Catholic faith; Jep is gradually convinced of the futility and uselessness of his existence.
-Soon his "vicious circle" also breaks down: Ramona, with whom he had established an innocent and profound relationship, dies of an incurable disease; Romano, disappointed by the deceptive attractiveness of Rome, leaves the city, farewelling only Jep; Stefania, humiliated by Jep, who had revealed her secrets and her lies to her face, left Jep's worldly circle; Viola, on the other hand, after the death of her son, donates all her possessions to the Church and becomes a missionary in Africa.
+During the following days, Jep meets Ramona, a stripper with a personal secret, and Cardinal Bellucci, in whom an interest in cooking is more present than in his Catholic calling; Jep is gradually convinced of the futility and uselessness of his existence.
+Soon his "vicious circle" also breaks down: Ramona, with whom he had established an innocent and profound relationship, dies of a terminal disease; Romano, disappointed by the deceptive attractiveness of Rome, leaves the city, seeking out only Jep to say goodbye to; Stefania, socially humiliated by Jep, who had revealed her secrets and highlighted her hypocrisy, parts Jep's social friend circle.
+Viola, on the other hand, after the death of her son, donates all her possessions to the Church and becomes a missionary in Africa.

 Just when hopes seem to abandon Jep once and for all, he is saved by a new episode: after a meeting, pushed by Dadina, who wants to get an interview with a "Saint", a Catholic missionary nun in the Third World, Jep goes to Giglio Island to report on the shipwreck of the Costa Concordia.
-Right here, remembering his first meeting with Elisa in a flashback, a glimmer of hope rekindles in him: his next novel is finally ready to come to light.
+Right here, remembering his first meeting with Elisa in a flashback, a glimmer of hope rekindles in him.